luisdamiano/gsoc17-hhmm/README.md

 Although implementing the generalized algorithms would be a very worthwhile enterprise on its own, [our approximation](tayal2009/stan/hhmm-tayal2009.stan) was acceptable given the amount of data and the highly constrained HHMM we were working with.
 Furthermore, we created [a faster sampler](tayal2009/stan/hhmm-tayal2009-lite.stan) for walk-forward backtesting that would implement only the bare minimum computations needed, leaving many other useful and interpretable quantities present in our full sampler.
 Implementing in Stan a fully Bayesian version of all the algorithms involved in a HHMM, mostly based on the original work of Fine (1988), would be an involved enough project to be considered a part of the contributions required by a PhD program.

 Brian offered to acquire the data as the high frequency dataset used in the original article was not publicly available.
-Data processing was trivial thanks to [a parser in the FinancialInstrument](https://github.com/cran/FinancialInstrument/blob/d054f8b2d334b59c5fab4623fb15c6ecbc06b7ce/inst/parser/TRTH_BackFill.R) R package.
+Data processing was trivial thanks to [a parser in the FinancialInstrument](https://github.com/cran/FinancialInstrument/blob/d054f8b2d334b59c5fab4623fb15c6ecbc06b7ce/inst/parser/TRTH_BackFill.R) R package (Carl, Peterson and See 2014).
 I only had to address a few issues as I was not using a Unix platform (won't let this happen again, sorry!).

 ## Interaction with mentors
 We agreed on a rich interaction methodology: